Goodbye Iowa: Themes

 In Televised Morality, Gregory Stevenson argues that this episode pays homage to Mary Shelley's Frankenstein and its warning about the dangers of scientific progress without adequate ethical safeguards.
 For example, like Frankenstein's monster, Adam approaches a boy in the woods.
 The boy is playing with a cyborg soldier action figure in the park, shortly before Adam - a genuine cyborg - kills him.
 The monster in Shelley's novel identifies with the character Adam from Milton's Paradise Lost.
 In the scene that follows, Anya, Willow, and Buffy are watching Roadrunner cartoons in Xander's basement.
 As Wile E. Coyote's Acme technology once again backfires, Buffy complains, "That would never happen."
 Stevenson claims the irony is it does later happen: the Initiative's embrace of technology unfettered by moral guidance ultimately causes its own destruction.

+Critical response

+Vox, ranking it at #128 of all 144 episodes on their "Worst to Best" list, writes, "Riley is mostly inoffensive, but as a character, he serves the show better as a supporting player than as a central figure who is integral to the story.
+It's not a coincidence that season four’s best episodes mostly keep Riley to the side and let Buffy and her concerns drive the story instead."